 Bryant Hudgins, Administrator

-How would you describe your job in 3 to 5 words?
-Rewarding, fast-paced, unique.
+How would you describe your job in 5 words or fewer?
+A continuous evolution in healthcare.

-How would you describe your job in 3 to 5 words?
-Juggler at a circus.
+How would you describe your job in 5 words or fewer?
+Sometimes overwhelming, always rewarding!

 York Nursing and Rehabilitation Center